SebastianRivas/sophos_solutions/README.md

 bundle exec hanami server
 ```

-+ open the browser of your choice and enter the following IP address
++ Open the browser of your choice and enter the following IP address
 ```
 http://127.0.0.1:2300/trip
 ```